jdalcin/war/README.md

 * A main method with an instantiated Deck of 52 Cards which has been properly split into two decks of 26 cards ready for play.
 * A playRound method that takes as parameters two Decks.
-  * You must implement and call this method to play a round of the Game of War when called.
+  * Run the main file (wargame.py) to play a game and see the winner in the terminal.